-Steven declares his awareness that his mother has done something bad.
+Steven declares his awareness that his mother did something bad.
 And that whatever Homeworld has in store, he's ready.
 But there's no reply.

-Steven stands alone in a pale, pink, featureless rounded-edged room.
+Steven stands alone in a pale, featureless round-edged room.
 He is in there long enough for a montage of him moving around and yelling for anyone to let him know what's happening.
 He even calls for Lars.
 But there is no answer.
-Steven finally begins to settle down when the wall slides open and reveals a harried looking blue gem who introduces herself as Zircon.
-Zircon says they have only a brief minute to prepare his defense and asks what Steven knows about the shatterinig of Pink Diamond because the files are all unbelievable.
+Steven finally begins to settle down when the wall slides open and reveals a harried-looking blue Gem who introduces herself as Zircon.
+Zircon says they have only a brief minute to prepare his defense and asks what Steven knows about the shattering of Pink Diamond because the files are all unbelievable.

-Yellow Zircon begins the Extended Greetings to her diamond but Yellow dismisses the necessity for full formality due to time.
+Yellow Zircon begins the Extended Greetings to her Diamond but Yellow dismisses the necessity for full formality due to time.
 So Yellow Zircon gives a bit of an opening, brings Lars to the room to show how hideous the creatures are that Rose turned on her own kind for.
-Lars tries to talk but Yellow Zircon bubbles his head to mute him.
-She then pulls Eyeball Ruby to give testimony.
+Lars tries to talk, but Yellow Zircon bubbles his head to mute him.
+She then brings in Eyeball Ruby to give testimony.
 Eyeball gives a highly biased and completely shortened version of the events of "Bubbled".
-Steven insists that he's only glad that the Ruby is ok.
+Steven insists that he's only glad that the Ruby is okay.
 Ruby is sent out of the room and Yellow Zircon rests her case.
-Yellow Diamond is satisfied but Blue Diamond insists that the defense be given the opportunity to speak.
+Yellow Diamond is satisfied, but Blue Diamond insists that the defense be given the opportunity to speak.